harveymoons/JPA/README.md

 - @JoinColumn

 ## Configure
-Set to make up for preference of project
+Set to make up for reference of project
 - pom.xml
 - persistence.xml